shysolocup/noscord.js/src/Services/EventService/glue/README.md

     /*
+        == TERM ==
             :: term is optional it's mostly for if you want to specifically stop it from firing if a requirement is not met
             :: when the event is firing it'll check if this exists and if it is true or not
             :: also can be async if you want it to it's awaited in the init function */